 YOU MAY ALSO LIKE

 When you sit down for Italian-style grub at one of the more than 168 nationwide Carrabba's restaurants, you're first served a small plate with a little pile of herbs and spices in the middle to which the waiter adds olive oil.
 Now you're set up to dip your sliced bread in the freshly flavored oil.
-To craft a version of this Carrabba's olive oil bread dip recipe, you'll need a coffee bean grinder or a small food processor to finely chop the ingredients.

 You might also like my recipe for Carrabba's Spicy Sausage Lentil Soup.